PokemonSanFran/testing-history-2/meta/docs/story.md

 * Ariana leaves.

 ## Enter Bugsy
-Access to the cutscene is blocked until after "Enter Ariana".
+Access to this cutscene is blocked until after "Enter Ariana".
 * Zoey defeats the Gym Leader of Japantown, Bugsy.

 ## New Asshole Appears